meshtastic/rust/README.md

 ## Overview

 Meshtastic.rs is a crate that allows you to interact with Meshtastic devices in Rust.
-This crate is designed to be used on a desktop environment, and currently supports connecting to radios via USB serial and TCP.
+This crate is designed to be used on a desktop environment and currently supports connecting to radios via USB serial and TCP.

 This crate is designed to be used within the tokio asynchronous runtime.